wp-plugins/accesspress-social-share/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Share your site urls in most popular social medias and show share counts on your website with various designs.
+Share your website content (page, post) on social media and increase your social reach!
+Beautifully designed themes | Share count | Go viral.

 == Description ==
 <strong>AccessPress Social Share</strong> is a <strong>Free WordPress plugin</strong> to allow anyone easily share website content (page, posts) on major social media (Facebook, Twitter, Google+, Pinterest, LinkedIn and Digg ) by the use of the latest APIs on your website!